bpwhelan/ASB-Auto-Subs/README.md

 ## Contact

-If you run into issues ask in my [Discord](https://discord.gg/yP8Qse6bb8), or make an issue here.
+If you run into issues, you can make an issue [here](https://github.com/bpwhelan/ASB-Auto-Subs/issues).

 ## Credits